kenlangdon/lacework-eks-fargate-example/README.md

 `eksctl create cluster --name fargate-fun --region us-east-2 --fargate`

-The `--fargate` option option above automatically creates a fargateprofile `fp-default` in the default namespace so the below namespace and profile creation are not needed for this.
+The `--fargate` option above automatically creates a fargateprofile `fp-default` in the default namespace so the below namespace and profile creation are not needed for this.

 ### Start of don't do these
 Create a namespace to use for all things Fargate